Fuglesteg/fuglesteg.net/projects/fuglesteg.net.md

 [common-doc](https://commondoc.github.io/).
 Most pages are written in markdown and then translated to HTML using common-doc.
 To add metadata to the pages I have extended the commmondoc-markdown package to parse yaml frontmatter and add it to the metadata of the common-doc document.
-This can be done easily using CLOS method qualifiers.
+This was done easily using CLOS method qualifiers.

 The rest of the application also uses a custom router that I am going to turn